 We do not know what kind of fruit it bore.
 It could have been an apple, a pear, or some exotic fruit.
 Most people imagine the fruit was an apple only because that is what an artist painted many years ago.
-The Bible does not tell us what kind of fruit it was.

-Although the other animals had companions, man had none.
+Although the other animals had companions, the man had none.
 God saw that it was not good that man was alone (Gen. 2:18).
-Then God put Adam to sleep and took from him one of his ribs (Gen. 2:16).
-God closed up the incision on the man's side, and from that rib made Adam a companion.
-When God brought what He had made to Adam, the man called her "Woman", which means "she was taken from Man" (Gen. 2:23).
+The Creator put Adam to sleep and took one of his ribs (Gen. 2:16).
+God closed up the incision on the man's side and made Adam a companion from that rib.
+When God brought what He had made to Adam, the man called her "Woman," which means "she was taken from Man" (Gen. 2:23).
 Now Adam had someone with whom he could share his life and work.
-They were husband and wife (Gen. 2:25).
-They were naked and were not ashamed of it.
+They were husband and wife (Gen. 2:25), naked and not ashamed of it.

-In the Garden, there was a deceitful, and crafty ("subtil") serpent.
-This snake did not slither on its belly as we see them do today (Gen. 3:14), and it talked (Gen. 3:1).
+In the Garden, there was a deceitful and crafty ("subtil") serpent.
+That snake did not slither on its belly as we see them do today (Gen. 3:14), and it talked (Gen. 3:1).
 Perhaps, at the time, other creatures in the Garden also talked.

-The sneaky serpent was Satan (Rev. 12:9).
-We know that the serpent was Satan as he is called a serpent in Rev. 12:9.
-Throughout the Bible we see Satan's intervention as one who tries to get man to do contrary to what God commands not to do, and he also is a deceiver (I Chron.
+The sneaky serpent was Satan.
+We know that the serpent was Satan, as he is called a serpent in Rev. 12:9.
+Throughout the Bible, we see Satan's intervention as one who tries to get mankind to do contrary to what God commands us not to do.
+He also is a deceiver (I Chron.
 21:1, II Cor.
 11:3, Rev. 20:2, 10).